andydunstall/piko/docs/server/server.md

 endpoint ID `endpoint-123` but not `endpoint-xyz`.

-Note Piko does (yet) not authenticate proxy requests as proxy clients will typically be deployed to the same network as the Pcio server.
+Note Piko does (yet) not authenticate proxy requests as proxy clients will typically be deployed to the same network as the Piko server.
 Your upstream services may then authenticate incoming requests if needed after they've been forwarded by Piko.